TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main_Plot_Analysis_Module/Power_Estimate_Window/Functions/README.txt

 % limits have to be changed.
 Only applies if LockYLim = 1,
 % 6.
 LockYLim: 1 or 0 as double.
 1 to only update ylim when current ylim
 % exceeds global ylim from Spectral_Power_Estimate_Window
+% 7.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Output:
 % 1. currentYlim: global ylim - either unchanged from previous power estimate plot if
 % limits were no exceeded or current ylim otherwise.
+% 2.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.